 It only got worse.

-I moved to another school shortly after the start of seventh grade, and in this school, I felt the most isolated.
-I went to a Catholic school, and I was open about my sexuality and how I was non-religious, and it's not like I was bullied, but I still felt so alone.
-Most people just didn’t talk to me and maybe I heard a few comments that I found offensive but they were never directed at me.
-Most days I only ever talked to the teachers, unless someone else came up to me.
+I moved to another school shortly after and felt even more isolated.
+It was a Catholic school, and I was open about my sexuality and how I was non-religious.
+Luckily, I wasn’t bullied, but I still felt so alone.
+Most people didn’t talk to me and I heard a few comments that I found offensive, but they were never directed at me.
+Most days I only ever talked to the teachers.
 I was too anxious to be outgoing.

 It only got worse.